At a Glance

 Head through the gate

-Don’t forget to occasionally put your map away and admire the views and look around you.
-There are fantastic views to be seen, especially on clear days.
-You will be able to see Whernside and Ingleborough – weather depending – during the hike to Pen-y-ghent’s summit.
+You may be able to see Whernside and Ingleborough – weather depending – during the hike to Pen-y-ghent’s summit.

 The route from here to the summit of Pen-y-ghent is intuitive.
 Pen-y-ghent is in the background for the majority of the walk and you will follow trails, guiding you up.

 This is where the real journey starts; there are just your legs, your rucksack and your company to see you through the next 25 miles.
-Mobile phone signal is almost non-existent from here, especially during the inclines.
+Mobile phone signal is almost non-existent from here.
 The first mile is hard going, it’s very steep and can be boggy after rain but it does get easier as you head towards the top of Pen-y-ghent.

 Here comes the hardest part of Pen-y-ghent.
 Although the surface is uneven and requires small parts of scrambling, it doesn’t take too long to complete.
 Once the scrambling is over, a paved path provides a casual walk to the summit.